 Kate, William and George in July 2014.
 (Photo Credit: Getty Images)

 “Never before has it been such a shared experience with the inlaws,” Paul Burrell, former butler to William’s mother, Diana, tells 'Closer.'
-“This is a clear, strong signal of how important Carole is to Kate
+“This is a clear, strong signal of how important Carole is to Kate and William.”

 To read the full story on Kate, pick up the new issue of 'Closer Weekly,' on newsstands now!